-When you get your brand new engagement ring, anniversary band or diamond earrings the last thing you probably think about is them being damaged or stolen.
-But the reality is these are two, of many looming threats to your valuable jewelry.
+When you get your brand new engagement ring, anniversary band or diamond earrings the last thing you think about is them getting damaged or stolen.
+But the reality is these are two of many looming threats to your valuable jewelry.
 Don't panic if you don't have a current appraisal or insurance plan because we've got an easy process and great recommendations for you.

 Whether you have multiple pieces of valuable jewelry or just one, there are many reasons to appraise and insure your growing collection.

 1. Jewelry Can Break - Even the most durable pieces of jewelry can be damaged, knicked or broken.
 It's important to have good jewelry insurance that covers accidental damage so repairs won't be as inconvenient and you can get back to wearing your favorite jewelry fast.